-The E5 can be mounted on any appropriate stable, flat, level surface that can safely support the weight of the appliance and its attached cables.
+The E7 can be mounted on any appropriate stable, flat, level surface that can safely support the weight of the appliance and its attached cables.

-Included with the E5 is a bag of 4 rubber feet that can be attached to the underside of the unit for operation on a flat surface.
+Rubber feet on the E7 unit are pre-attached to the underside of the appliance for operation on a flat surface.
 This protects both the surface and the appliance from external damage as well as allowing air to circulate underneath the hardware during operation.
-The rubber feet have a strip which is peeled off to reveal adhesive for attachment.
-There are four depressions in the E5 casing underside corners where the feet should be located.